-The School of Law at University of California, Los Angeles prides itself on its variety of curriculum options and clinics that produce successful lawyers.
+The University of California, Los Angeles School of Law prides itself on its variety of curriculum options and clinics that produce successful lawyers.
 The school enrolls a little less than 1,000 students, and class sizes remain reasonably small.
 With more than 100 faculty members, students have the chance to form important relationships with their professors.

 UCLA Law offers the traditional J.D. degree and students can specialize in business law and policy, entertainment law, public interest law, critical race studies and law and philosophy.
 Other popular programs are in clinical training, environmental law, intellectual property law and international law.
 Students can also choose to complete joint degrees, which usually take four years.
 Possible degrees include a J.D./M.B.A. with the Anderson School of Management or a J.D./M.A. in Afro-American Studies through the UCLA Center for African American Studies.
 Other master’s programs include American Indian studies, law and management, public health, public policy, social welfare and urban planning.
 Each year, about 300 new law students enter the program and are divided into sections; they take all their first-year courses with this group, so that they can form closer relationships with their classmates.